jays95jp/MyFramework/README.md

          }
        },
        Environment.getExternalStoragePublicDirectory(Environment.DIRECTORY_DOWNLOADS) /*[Option param] this param only use when you have pick image as a file format*/);
+// - Single image pick with crop option and default setting RxPhotoPicker
+    .getInstance(this)
+    .pickSingleImage(
+      Sources.GALLERY /*you have use source as a pick from gallery or camera*/, Transformers.URI /*you have set Transformers as your actual image getting format like Uri, Bitmap or File*/, true /*you have set crop then pass true and use with the default setting*/, new PhotoInterface<
+       Uri/*Set argument based on your transformers for example Transformers.URI to Uri, Transformers.BITMAP to Bitmap*/>(){
+         @Override
+         public void onPhotoResult(Uri uri) {
+           //here is your output based on Transformers Like URI, BITMAP or FILE.
+         }
+       },
+       Environment.getExternalStoragePublicDirectory(Environment.DIRECTORY_DOWNLOADS) /*[Option param] this param only use when you have pick image as a file format*/);
+// - Single image pick with crop option and custom setting CropOption.Builder builder = new CropOption.Builder();
+        builder.setOutputHW(690, 690);
+        builder.setAspectRatio(3, 2);
+        builder.setScale(true);

+   RxPhotoPicker
+    .getInstance(this)
+    .pickSingleImage(
+      Sources.GALLERY /*you have use source as a pick from gallery or camera*/, Transformers.URI /*you have set Transformers as your actual image getting format like Uri, Bitmap or File*/, true /*you have set crop then pass true and use with the default setting*/, builder /*crop option in custom setting*/,
+      new PhotoInterface<
+       Uri/*Set argument based on your transformers for example Transformers.URI to Uri, Transformers.BITMAP to Bitmap*/>(){
+         @Override
+         public void onPhotoResult(Uri uri) {
+           //here is your output based on Transformers Like URI, BITMAP or FILE.
+         }
+       },
+       Environment.getExternalStoragePublicDirectory(Environment.DIRECTORY_DOWNLOADS) /*[Option param] this param only use when you have pick image as a file format*/);
 // - Multiple image pick
    RxPhotoPicker
     .getInstance(this)